TavaresBaker/SenseSation/README.md

 In general, your best bet is to just reboot the operating system onto the device if you were genuinely hacked especially if it's for home use.
 If you need this for a business to keep operstions running I would honestly suggest downloading the files, then disconnecting your wan interface.
 The downtime might not be great, but it is a hell of a lot better than permanent donwtime.

-This program operates in stages:
-1.)
-Create directories for later use
-    a.)
-Quarentine
-    b.)
-Backups
-    c.)
-Scripts

-2.)
-Replacing rc.initial with a modified one

-3.) presenting you with a menu of cleanup options
-    a.)
-Find webhooks
-    b.)
-Find added users
-    c.) see suspecious processes
-    d.)
-Restore certail files
-    c.
-Etc.
-4.) if at any moment, the script stope, the origional rc.initial file is restored
+The main program has a few function as it creates directories for later use, replaces rc.initial with a modified version, presents you with a menu of cleanup options, and if for any reason the script stops, the origional rc.initial file is restored.